Methods

 Why Food Works So Well (and Why It's Not Always Necessary)

 Food is a primary reinforcer — built-in value, no conditioning required.
 That's why it's so efficient.
 But any stimulus a dog finds rewarding can function as a reinforcer.
 The key is identifying what your dog actually values.
+Understanding reinforcement theory will help you pick the right non-food rewards — start with our positive reinforcement training guide.

 5 Alternatives to Treats